Enhancing User Experience With CSS Animations

 Building Accessible and Inclusive Animations

 With great powers, come great animations.
 I showed you how animations can make user experience better.
 But you should use those tools with caution.
-I already talked about how you should not use animations to create dark patterns.
+I already talked about how you should not use animations to create deceptive design patterns.
 Let’s talk about accessibility now.

 Some motion can make your users sick